Huikit/Xcode-Basic-News-Reader-Prototype/README.md

 ***

 #### Description
-The goal for me was to build a working app with a few features:
+The goal was to build a working app with a few features:

-1. let's user scroll through list and articles
+1. scrollable list / articles
 2. simple page transitions
-3. let's users touch articles
+3.  articles with text and images

 #### Sources
 The news articles are from `www.theverge.com`